Soumya0190/Fabflix/README.md

 - If movieID is invalid (doesn't exist in movie table), then did not add star to the movie

 #Parsing Optimization Startegies
 - Removed old indexes before loading and then recreated indexes after
-- Executed batch statements
+- Attempted to execute batch statements

 ## Demo
 YouTube Video URL: https://youtu.be/C9vt3wOCDhk